1973 Kangaroo tour of Great Britain and France

 The 1973 Kangaroo Tour was the thirteenth Kangaroo Tour, and saw the Australian national rugby league team travel to Europe and play nineteen matches against British and French club and representative rugby league teams, in addition to three Test matches against Great Britain and two Tests against the French.
 It followed the tour of 1967-68 and the next was staged in 1978.

+Due to the advent of the Jet Age which had made international travel times much shorter (a Jumbo Jet airplane could travel between Sydney and London in a day compared to the weeks it took a ship at sea), and with a slimed down tour itinerary (the 1973 Kangaroos played 19 games compared to the 27 played by the 1967-68 Kangaroos), this was the first Kangaroo Tour of Great Britain and France to be held inside of a single calendar year.

 The squad's leadership

 The team was captain-coached by Graeme Langlands making his third Kangaroo Tour.
 Managers of the team were Albert Bishop and Charlie Gibson with Alf Richards as the team trainer.

 Touring squad

 The following players were in the touring squad.